box/box-typescript-sdk-gen/docs/workflows.md

 You application must be authorized to use the `Manage Box Relay` application scope within the developer console.

-This operation is performed by calling function `createWorkflowStart`.
+This operation is performed by calling function `startWorkflow`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-workflows-id-start/).

-_Currently we don't have an example for calling `createWorkflowStart` in integration tests_
+_Currently we don't have an example for calling `startWorkflow` in integration tests_

 ### Arguments

 - workflowId `string`
   - The ID of the workflow.
 Example: "12345"
-- requestBody `CreateWorkflowStartRequestBodyArg`
+- requestBody `StartWorkflowRequestBody`
-  - Request body of createWorkflowStart method
+  - Request body of startWorkflow method
-- headers `CreateWorkflowStartHeadersArg`
+- headers `StartWorkflowHeaders`
-  - Headers of createWorkflowStart method
+  - Headers of startWorkflow method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.